EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 Delivery: €8.00

-VAT on €9 duty: +€1.22
+VAT on duty: up to +€1.22

-Additional cost vs before: approx. €10.22
+Additional cost vs before: up to approx. €10.22

-Scenario C — Five different supplements
+Scenario C, five different supplements

 Before 1 July 2026